fjarri/reikna/doc/source/api/cluda.rst

 CLUDA layer
 ===========

-CLUDA is the foundation of the tigger.
+CLUDA is the foundation of the reikna.
 It provides unified access to basic features of CUDA and OpenCL, such as memory operations, compilation and so on.
 It can also be used by itself, if you want to write GPU API-independent programs and happen to need the small subset of GPU API.
 The terminology is borrowed from OpenCL, since it is a more general API.